 For numerous individuals arriving in the U.S. and applying for asylum, success depends on the proper and complete support of a skilled immigration attorney.
 Subject to an approval of an asylum case and after a one-year period, permanent residency and U.S. citizenship may be on the horizon.

-At the Law Offices of Ally Bolour, we help asylum-seekers who have:
+At the Bolour/Carl Immigration Group, we help asylum-seekers who have:

 - Been harmed through persecution or reasonably fear harm or death through persecution in their country of citizenship and;